uyuni-project/uyuni-rfc/accepted/0000-mcp-server-auth.md

 5.  **Auditing**: All actions are natively logged and audited in Uyuni against the actual user (`alice`), as the execution is performed with their temporary session.
 No secondary audit log is required for tracing actions.

+---

+### Pattern 3: Per-User API Key

+This pattern proposes a new, native API key system in Uyuni to provide strong security and auditing.
+It is a significant feature development for Uyuni but offers a clear and secure integration path.

+**Architecture:**

+1.  **Prerequisite: Implement Native API Key Management in Uyuni**:
+    - A new feature must be added to Uyuni allowing users to generate, manage, and revoke their own personal API keys through the Uyuni UI and/or API.
+    - These keys must be securely stored and tied directly to the user's account and permissions.

+2.  **User Authentication (OAuth)**: Same as other patterns.
+The end-user authenticates via OAuth, and the LLM agent receives a JWT access token.

+3.  **Per-User API Key Storage**:
+    - The MCP server maintains a secure, encrypted key-value store that maps each user's OAuth identity (e.g., `user:alice`) to their individual Uyuni API key.
+    - Each user must perform a one-time action to generate a personal API key within Uyuni and securely register it with the MCP server.

+4.  **Authorization Flow**:
+    1. The MCP server receives a tool call from the LLM with the user's JWT.
+    2. After validating the JWT and extracting the user's identity, the MCP server retrieves that user's specific Uyuni API key from its store.
+    3. The MCP server executes the command against the Uyuni API using the user's key.

+5.  **Auditing & RBAC**:
+    - **Native Auditing**: All actions would be natively logged and audited in Uyuni against the correct user.
+    - **Native RBAC**: Authorization is handled directly by Uyuni's Role-Based Access Control.

+---

 # Drawbacks
 [drawbacks]: #drawbacks